matt-dray/pixeltrix/README.md

 1. Use `click_pixels()` to begin an interactive, clickable plot of squares (‘pixels’).
-2. Click pixels repetitively to cycle through their states.
+2. Click individual pixels repetitively to cycle through their states.
 3. Press the <kbd>Esc</kbd> key when you’re done, or the ‘Finish’ button in RStudio’s plot window, to return a matrix that encodes your image.